 You’ve poured your blood, sweat, and tears into the creation of your app.
 You’re super excited to release it to the world.
 So excited, in fact, you probably haven’t even thought about what your app’s icon will look like.
 After all, it’s just an icon, right?

-Keep reading this article to learn about the unique icon requirements for the Google Play Store, as well as four ways you can create a winning icon for your app.
+Keep reading this article to learn about the unique icon requirements for the Google Play Store, as well as four ways you can create a winning app icon.
 Let’s dive in.

 Google Play Icon Design Specifications

 Here’s the thing: you can’t just create any ol’ icon and upload it to the Google Play Store.
 Google has specific requirements that all icons must meet before they’re approved to go live.
 Here are the Google Play icon guidelines you need to adhere to:

 - Max File Size: 1024KB